 ‘Extremerinas’ is a project started in 2014 by the Danish designer Charlotte Houman, based in Extremadura, and Concha Salguero, project coordinator with the Association for Transhumance (seasonal migration of livestock) and Nature, from their shared passion of working with the superb merino wool from the flocks of Merino sheep found in the dehesa, the extensive pasture areas of Extremadura.
 Joining them in this project, the sheep breeder Cabello-Bravo (Siruela) made available the first batch of the white and the black wool.

-Cattle raising: Cabello-Bravo.
+Sheep breeder: Cabello-Bravo.
 Photography: Gema Arrugaeta.

 Charlotte Houman.
 Photography: Gema Arrugaeta.